cleeistaken/automation-mssql-linux/README.md

 * Ubuntu 20.04.03

 ## Procedure
-The recommended method run this code is using our preconfigured ova template.
+The recommended method of running this code is using our preconfigured ova template.
 The template is built on a minimal Centos Stream 9 Linux distribution and contains all the required packages, including the Ubuntu 20.04.03 template used to create the MSSQL VMs.

 ### Appliance
 1. Download the .OVA template.